 What is data protection and why does it matter?

-Data protection is now governed by the EU General Data Protection Regulation (GDPR) which took effect on 25 May 2018, and the Data Protection Act 2018, which received Royal Assent on 23 May 2018.
+Data protection is now governed by the EU General Data Protection Regulation (EU GDPR) which took effect on 25 May 2018, and the Data Protection Act 2018, which received Royal Assent on 23 May 2018.
 Since Brexit, the UK has adopted the EU GDPR into domestic law, referred to as the UK GDPR (Retained law).
 Data Protection law is the regulation over the access to and use of personal data which is collected, processed and stored by automated means or in a structured filing system.
 It is important to ensure you comply with the data protection regulation when running your business because a failure can result in your business having to pay a large fine.

 To figure out whether you should be concerned about data protection regulation, you need to ask whether you process data about individuals – employees, customers, suppliers – which is ‘personal’.

-If you would like more information on what kind of information would fall within the definition of personal data, you can read our helpful advice post on Data Protection – What is Personal Data?.
+If you would like more information on what kind of information would fall within the definition of personal data, you can read our helpful advice post on What is personal data under GDPR?

 Why should your business comply with data protection legislation?

-The current legislation on data protection imposes obligations on ‘data controllers’.
-A business is a legal person: this means they can be a data controller if collecting and processing personal data, and must comply with the legislation.
+The current legislation on data protection imposes obligations on both ‘data controllers’ and ‘data processors’.
+A business is a legal person: this means they can be a data controller if collecting and deciding how and why personal data is to be processed.

-If you are dealing with personal information, you have an obligation to register with the Information Commissioner’s Office (ICO) and follow the requirements of the regulation.
+If you are dealing with personal data you have an obligation to register with the Information Commissioner’s Office (ICO) and follow the requirements of the regulation.
 Usually this attracts a fee.

 It is important you comply with the data protection legislation.
 A failure to comply can lead to the ICO serving an enforcement notice on your business, depending on the severity of the breach.
 If you do not comply with the notice within the period specified in the notice, the ICO will usually use its enforcement powers to impose a penalty on your business.

 You should not underestimate the penalties that can be imposed for non-compliance.
-Under the new regulation (GDPR), your business could face a fine of up to 20 million euros or 4% of global annual turnover in the preceding financial year, whichever is higher.
-Even more importantly, the ICO could commence criminal proceeding against serious offenders.
-Similarly, an individual could commence proceedings against you for breach of data protection law.
+Under the UK GDPR, your business could face a fine of up to £17.5million or 4% of global annual turnover in the preceding financial year, whichever is higher.
+Even more importantly, the ICO could commence criminal proceedings against serious offenders.
+Similarly, an individual could commence proceedings against you for breach of data protection laws.